 Name: June Mellinger

 How long have you been quilting?
 Since 1970.
 The first quilt I made was from seersucker sample squares.
 My MIL had a friend whose husband was a sales rep for Burlington Fabrics, and she would give me Mike’s samples.
-The batting for the quilt was made from old, quilted bathrobes that I had cut up.
+The batting for the quilt was from old, quilted bathrobes that I had cut up.
 The squares were stitched together with my $50 Singer machine and after that I used a hand sewn feather stitch as decorative stitching on the seams and I then sandwiched the quilt and tacked the corners.
 I had no one to tell me what to do or how to do it.
-The quilt was twin sized and was used on our son’s bed until he got his first real comforter (which I still have).
+The quilt was twin sized and was used on our son’s bed until he got his first comforter (which I still have).

 Who/what inspired you to start quilting?
 In 1970 Steve’s aunt was taking Stitch ‘N Sew classes at her Singer dealer and I figured that if she could sew, so could I. My mom, grandmother and aunts all sewed as well but for some reason my husband’s aunt inspired me.
 I do have a quilt that my mom made in the early ‘70s as well.
 After she passed in November 2020, I took that quilt home.
-It frustrates me that I recall a hallway conversation that I had with my mother-in-law in the 1980’s about the beautiful quilt that laid upon her bed.
-She told me how my father-in-law had asked their landlady to make the quilt for her so he could give it to her for their first Christmas…that was September.
+It frustrates me that I recall a hallway conversation that I had with my mother-in-law about the beautiful quilt that laid upon her bed.
+She told me how my father-in-law had asked their landlady to make the quilt for her so he could give it to her for Christmas…that was September.
 She delivered.
 I have asked my sister in laws about that quilt and they look at me like I am crazy.
 It just disappeared.

 Who/what inspires you now?
 I worked for Brother Sewing machines for 25 years and when I retired in 2016, I knew that I finally was going to have the time to make more things and they would be things that I wanted to make.
 I attended the International Quilt Festival in Houston every year for those 25 years and if that does not inspire you, nothing will.

 When talking about quilts – what is MODERN in YOUR view?
 I am still trying to figure that out.
 One thing is that the back of the quilt can be as important as the front.
-I have a few quilts that I have added left over quilt squares to the back but that took real nerve for me to do.
+I have a few quilts that added to the back but that took real nerve for me to do.
 I am a traditionalist I suppose.
 I get the positive/negative thing and I get the reasoning to be wonky.
 I suppose it just takes time.
 I recall hiring a younger woman around 2014 and she told me a lot about the newer gals that were interested in Modern Quilting.
 I met her friends and realized that I had to learn more about this style.

 Do you follow any specific quilter or designer?
 If so, who?
 I follow Victoria Findlay Wolf and I suppose that is more because I know her.
-I watch Tula Pink and I am not sure what I think about her and her style but she is interesting.
+I watch Tula Pink and I am not sure what I think about her and her style.
 Keep in mind that I worked in the industry forever and the question in the early 2000’s was, “what are we going to do to get the next generation’s interest?”
 Now that generation is here and I have to figure it out.
 I give them a lot of credit but honestly technology and social media have given this group a real leg up when it comes to being that next superstar.

 Is there a type of quilt/project that you like to do?
 Wall hanging, bed quilt, pocketbooks, totes, table runners.
 I go in spurts.
 For a while it was all wall hangings, then it was totes.
 Lately it has been all about the bed quilt.